|

 Joyce

-Plath and Shane Keller have recently finished a beautiful papercrete
+Plath, working with builder Shane Keller, has recently finished a beautiful papercrete

 forest cabin in northern California with paper floors and clay exterior